bcgov/nr-polaris-collection/polaris/deploy/roles/jasper_reports/README.md

     # Increase the number of seconds to wait before requesting the import status.
     # Only used for large numbers of reports where the import can take longer than 5 seconds to complete.
     jasper_pause_seconds: 60
+    # Override the default to skip deleting the package
+    jasper_package_delete: false

   tasks:
     - name: Deploy reports to a single server